MieuxVoter/majority-judgment-library-typescript/README.md

 // Note: the sum vote in proposal must be equal.
 If not, the deliberator will throw an error.
 ```

-### Prevent error when vote amount is not the same for each proposal
+### Majority judgment where voters did not vote for every proposal

 ```typescript
 import { ITally, Proposal, NormalizedTally } from "majority-judgment";